 We maintain insurance above the amounts for which we self-insure with licensed insurance carriers.
 Although we believe the aggregate insurance limits should be sufficient to cover reasonably expected claims, it is possible that one or more claims could exceed our aggregate coverage limits.
-Insurance carriers have significantly raised premiums for trucking companies.
+Insurance carriers have significantly raised premiums for trucking companies due, in part, to the increase in the number of nuclear verdicts in trucking accident cases.
 As a result, our insurance and claims expense has increased.
 If these expenses increase, or if we experience a claim in excess of our coverage limits, or we experience a claim for which coverage is not provided, results of our operations and financial condition could be materially and adversely affected.